 Furthermore, there are 3 Anasazi Eft-60 NMR spectrometers at 60 MHz proton frequency.
 These were purchased in 2015 and are mainly used for undergraduate teaching.

 This NMR Facility has capabilities for solution-state, solid-state, rheo, diffusion, and MRI (magnetic resonance imaging).

 We would like to encourage the use of these instruments as much as possible, for internal and external users.
+We offer training and our staff can also run the experiments as a service.
 Please contact us to discuss your experiments.

 The main NMR Facility is located in the basement of the Physical Sciences building (PS 13) and is open to authorized users around the clock.
 Remote data access within the university is possible.
 Please read the operation instructions for the Bruker instruments and the operation instructions for the Anasazi instruments.

 The Avance III 600 is a three channel system with Z-axis gradients that is capable of performing experiments on both solids and solutions.
 Three probes cover a wide range of experiments.